rachana-paudel/AWS_Solution_Architect/EC2/README.md

  + open in new tab and allocate new elastic ip address from amazon pool of Ip address
  + click 'allocate'
  + we get a elastic ip address there
+ + of these ip address is not in use terminate them to reduce cost
+ + clock action and choose associate ip address
+ + Resource type: instance
+ + instance : choose that is running
+ + private up address
+ + click associate
+ + finally our public ip address is not changed
+ + to remove disassociate ip address and then release it